 Let’s go over how to keep your new griddle running smoothly for years to come.

-The video below from Blackstone does a great job showing you how to season your new griddle.
+We’ve got a written guide, or the video below from Blackstone does a great job showing you how to season your griddle.

 After cooking, it’s imperative that you clean your griddle to preserve its surface and avoid rust formation, even if you have a rust-resistant surface like stainless steel.